bcgov/mines-digital-trust/README.md

 ## Terminology

-### Aries VCR Issuer Controller or Agent
+### Permit Issuer/Controller or Agent

 Aries Agents consist of two parts, a framework that handles all of the Aries agent type functions (e.g. messages, protocols, protocol state, agent storage, etc.) and a controller that provides the business logic that gives the agent personality.
 As such, we talk about the code in this repo as the Controller.
 When the controller code is deployed along with an instance of an agent framework&mdash;ACA-Py&mdash;we have an Aries VCR Issuer agent.
-As such, in this repo we might talk about the code in this repo (the Aries VCR Issuer Controller), or talk about a deployed and running Aries VCR Issuer Agent.
+As such, in this repo we might talk about the code in this repo (the Permit Issuer/Controller), or talk about a deployed and running Aries VCR Issuer Agent.

 Make sense?